-Coming in a close second was Sony's H500A H.Ear in 2 headphones which tout similar features and slightly smaller drivers for around the same price.
+Coming in a close second was Sony's H500A H.Ear in 2 earbuds.
+These offer similar features with slightly smaller drivers for around the same price.

 A sleek and affordable pair of in-ear headphones from one of the most reputable names in the professional audio accessories.

 Audio-Technica is most known for their higher-end microphones and microphones, but their ATH-CKS990iS model shows they aren't afraid to enter the low-budget market.
 Sporting an ultra sleek look mixed with a great design, solid performance and full in-line support for taking calls or controlling a compatible mobile device.

 A simple pair of earbuds from Sony offering high-resolution performance without breaking the bank.

 Offering a more basic design Sony's H500A H.Ear in 2 are another model to consider if don't like the Audio-Technica's listed above.
 You will however have to settle for a single-button for in-line controls as well as slightly smaller drivers for supplying the audio performance.

 *Pricing as of 4/16/19